bitcoin/bitcoin/README.rst

 - Tabbed interface

-- Overview page with current balance, unconfirmed balance, etc
+- Overview page with current balance, unconfirmed balance, and such

-- User friendly transaction list with status icons, real-time filtering and a context menu that allows editing and copying labels
+- Better transaction list with status icons, real-time filtering and a context menu

-- Asks for confirmation before sending coins
+- Asks for confirmation before sending coins, for your own safety

-- CSV export of transactions and address book
+- CSV export of transactions and address book (for Excel bookkeeping)

-- Shows alternative icon when connected to testnet
+- Shows alternative icon when connected to testnet, so you never accidentally send real coins during testing

-- Progress bar on initial block download
+- Shows a progress bar on initial block download, so that you don't have to wonder how many blocks it needs to download to be up to date

-- Sendmany support in UI (send to multiple recipients as well)
+- Sendmany support, send to multiple recipients at the same time

+- Multiple unit support, can show subdivided bitcoins (uBTC, mBTC) for users that like large numbers

+- Support for English, German and Dutch languages

 This has to be done:

 - Start at system start

-- Internationalization (convert WX language files)
+- Support more languages

 Build instructions
 ===================